fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-122. ### Is it possible to use async/await in plain React?
+122	### How can you display HTML with Blade in Laravel?

      If you want to use `async`/`await` in React, you will need *Babel* and [transform-async-to-generator](https://babeljs.io/docs/en/babel-plugin-transform-async-to-generator) plugin.
 React Native ships with Babel and a set of transforms.